goldprice.dev vs goldprice.org

 You're writing code that needs a live gold price.

-You're building an app, a bot, an internal dashboard, or an AI agent that needs to fetch gold, silver, or copper prices programmatically, with a documented API, rate limits, and MCP support.
+You're building an app, a bot, an internal dashboard, or an AI agent that needs to fetch gold, silver, or copper prices programmatically, including what gold actually costs to buy in 12 countries, with a documented API, rate limits, and MCP support.

 Landed here by mistake?